Table of Contents (TOC)

 A. Taxis:

 IMO, local country folks tend to be more honest than the more cynical big-city taxi drivers.
 London’s taxis are strictly regulated; their drivers epitomize ‘professional.”
-Perhaps true of some other cities.
+Perhaps true of a few other cities.

 Generally, many traditional 40-60-year-old taxi drivers’ decades of local driving experience often make them experts on safe/unsafe neighborhoods & ‘best’ routes.